daichupeng/recur-agent/README.md

 1. Review the generated schemas and function bodies per atomic node
 2. Edit any function body or schema inline if needed
+3. (Optional) Click **"Retry with feedback"** on an atomic node to re-implement only that node:
+   - After regeneration, a drift check compares the frozen declared contract against the new schema
+   - Any dropped outputs or unexpected new inputs are flagged as a contract-drift warning
-3. Click **"Approve Implementation"** to compile the full ADK project
+4. Click **"Approve Implementation"** to compile the full ADK project
-4. Click **"Rollback Implementation"** to discard this layer entirely and retry from decompose
+5. Click **"Rollback Implementation"** to discard this layer entirely and retry from decompose

 ---